panvicka/web-dev-notes/specific-tasks/back-up-gitea-docker-container.md

 docker load -i gittea_backup_20201231.tar
 ```

 it should be visible in the Plesk UI.
 Start the container and then stop it again.
 It will get ID.
 So find the "Source" path again.
 (Steps 1+2 when creating the backup).
 Delete everything inside and replace it with the content of the backup data.
-Make sure the folder structure stayes the same and all invisible files are coppied as well. **if your are me reading this in future, disable automatic port mapping and set the _secret ports_ before starting the container.
+Make sure the folder structure stays the same and all invisible files are coppied as well. **if your are me reading this in future, disable automatic port mapping and set the _secret ports_ before starting the container.
 Doing it after will delete everything**

  Restart the server and enjoy!